 There’s a popular saying in the franchising world: You’ll be in business for yourself, but not by yourself.
 That’s certainly the case with Rita’s Italian Ice, and it’s especially true during that first challenging year of running your own business.

-Petroval’s role as Director of Field Operations is to supervise four Business Development Coaches, and she also oversees franchisees for their first year with the Rita’s system to make sure they establish a solid foundation and get off to a good start.
+Snyder’s role is to help oversee Business Development Coaches as well as franchisees in their first year with the Rita’s system to make sure they establish a solid foundation and get off to a good start.

 What might that entail?